-After law school, Ruth went to work for one of her dad’s phone businesses for a while – an audiotex pay-per-call 900 number provider.
+After law school, Ruth went to work for one of her dad’s phone businesses for a while – an audio text pay-per-call 900 number provider.
 It grew rapidly from a domestic to a global enterprise before transitioning to Internet services in the mid- 90s.

 As Ruth likes to laugh about, one night right after the PartyGaming’s IPO, the lead banker said to her “now you can go to Fiji, sit on the beach and never work again.”
-It sounded like torture to her, she can’t sit still for more than a minute.
-Never good in school suffering from ADHD and some Dyslexia as well, Ruth’s great gift is creating teams, not taking no for an answer and no fear of hard work.
+It sounded like torture to her, and she can’t sit still for more than a minute.
+Never good in school suffering from ADHD and some Dyslexia as well, Ruth’s great gift is creating teams, not taking no for an answer and enjoying a hard days work.
 That’s what keeps her going.